-Independent legal directory Chambers and Partners has ranked Mark as an expert employment lawyer for several years, saying:
+Independent legal directory Chambers and Partners has ranked Mark as an expert employment lawyer for several years and a “Leader in his field”, saying:

 “Employers rate Mark Emery’s knowledgeable, clear, concise and prompt guidance.”
 (2010)

 [Mark] “…wins praise for his dedication: he goes above and beyond the call of duty.”
 (2011)

 He brings “passion to his work and a commitment to his clients”, who he makes “feel part of a winning team.”
 (2013)

 “Clients affirm their confidence in Mark Emery, who is praised for avoiding legalese and legal jargon.”
 (2014)

 “Interviewees note his prowess on contentious employment cases, praising him as “a tenacious litigator – very clever and creative.”
 (2015)

 He works with companies and the charity sector – from small SMEs to international organisations.
 Costs are obviously important to his clients and he will work with them in a variety of ways, from providing a one-off health-check, ad-hoc advice, or working closely with HR managers on an annual fixed-fee retainer.

 He is also an experienced employment tribunal advocate, working with companies, charities and individuals in the Employment Tribunal and the High Court.
 He has been involved in some groundbreaking legal cases involving national and international companies and charities in issues including race, sex, disability and sexual-orientation discrimination, whistleblowing and dismissal.